ugnius-s/GladiatusAutomation/README.md

 Script takes couple of number type parameters (ignore first two).
 1. Exit script after working for n hours
-2. Exit script if we still have expedition or dungeon points
+2. Exit script if we still have expedition or dungeon points, but don't exit if we were working previously

 ## * Expedition Script * ##